Last updated on February 4th, 2026 at 01:50 pm

 Sit and Reach Test

-• The person sits on the edge of the chair
+- The participant sits on the edge of a chair.

 Back Scratch Test